Central India

 Optional Activities

-Morning and evening safaris in the national park are included in the accommodation package, and sometimes it is available to take a safari on elephant back rather than in the jeep.
+Morning and afternoon safaris in the national park.
 During daytime at the hotel guests can take a nature walk, read about the local species or simply relax by the pool or with a spa treatment.
 Slide shows or wildlife films may be shown in the evenings, and a bonfire is lit around which guests can mingle, or watch a local tribal dance display.

 Area Specialist